wagtail/wagtail/docs/reference/settings.rst

 .. code-block:: python

-   WAGTAIL_REDIRECTS_FILE_STORAGE = 'tmp_file'
+   WAGTAIL_REDIRECTS_FILE_STORAGE = 'cache'

-By default the redirect importer keeps track of the uploaded file as a temp file, but on certain environments (load balanced/cloud environments), you cannot keep a shared file between environments.
-For those cases you can use the built-in cache to store the file instead.
+By default the redirect importer keeps track of the uploaded file by storing it in the built-in cache.
+It's less effective then handling the upload as a actual file, but lets us support load balanced environment out of the box.
+If you are on a single server environment you can use the more effective tmp_file method instead.

 .. code-block:: python

-   WAGTAIL_REDIRECTS_FILE_STORAGE = 'cache'
+   WAGTAIL_REDIRECTS_FILE_STORAGE = 'tmp_file'

 Form builder
 ============